-- To expose your Container, you need to do it in the docker run command In this example, we will expose port 80 on the outside pointing to the expose 80 in the Container (-p)
+- To expose your Container, you need to do it in the docker run command.
+In this example, we will expose port 80 on the outside, pointing to the exposed 80 in the Container (-p)

-- You can try it by going on your Web browser and hit http://localhost
+- You can try it by going on your Web browser and hitting http://localhost

 - Voila, you have run your first Container.

-Now that you have your Container running, you can interact with it, in the next session, we will restart the Container stop the Container and see the network is connected to, first of all, you will need to see what is running on your docker-engine locally at the command line type.
+Now that you have your Container running, you can interact with it.
+We will restart the Container, stop it, and see its network in the next session.
+First, you will need to locally see what is running on your docker-engine at the command line type.

 You should see something similar too.